 Reminders are sent at the same time of day that the form was originally assigned to the respondent.

 Escalation Notification – If a respondent has not completed a form within a certain time frame, you may elect to have that form automatically escalated to that person’s direct manager.
 The manager will be notified by email.
 If you wish to enable this feature, specify the number of business days after the form is issued that the notification should be sent.
 Forms will only be escalated if they have not been completed by the deadline.
 Notifications are sent at the same time as the original form was assigned to the respondent.

-Auto-Ignore –To help keep your task list up to date, you may wish to set a time frame for the automatic archiving of incomplete forms.
+Auto-Ignore – To help keep your form list up to date, you may wish to set a time frame for the automatic archiving of incomplete forms.
 If you wish to use this feature for a form design, specify the number of days after issue for this to occur.
 Incomplete forms will be ignored at 11:59pm on the final working day, and will be marked in the system as "System ignored - not completed on time."

-To further streamline your people processes, you can cause certain events to occur after the form design is completed, such as copies of responses or the creation of new tasks.
+To further streamline your people processes, you can cause certain events to occur after the form design is completed, such as copies of responses or the creation of new forms.

 Completion Recipients – Whenever that form is completed, you may elect for a copy of the responses to be automatically sent to one or more people.